Home » Arts and Crafts For Kids » Tips For Making Animal Habitat Dioramas For Kids

 Tip #8: Make Sure Your Child Does Most Of The Work

 As a parent, it can be easy to try to want to do it for your child.
-However, it is important that you just act as their assistant instead of doing it for them.
+However, it is important that you act as their assistant rather than do it for them.
 For example, our main job here was to help set the box and use the hot glue gun.

 wolf animal habitat diorama in a shoe box.